 At the Aquarium

-The Japanese sea nettle’s Aquarium habitat is in the Northern Pacific gallery.
+The Aquarium exhibits Japanese sea nettles occasionally in the Northern Pacific Gallery.

 Southwest Pacific Ocean around Japan.